jasebaileyicl/analytics-dash/README.md

 This should allow edit of code in app folder
 Data can be added to the data folder

 On the Docker server these become:

-/app
+- /app
-/data
+- /data

 ## Use on Dev
+View the app in browser in dev on port 9000:

 `http://localhost:9000/`